argoproject/Argo/docs/users/themeoptions.rst

 If the menu assigned to the sticky navigation has so many top-level links that it would have to wrap onto multiple lines, a dropdown menu will be added containing the links that would wrap.
 Enter a label here for the dropdown menu, which defaults to "More."

-**Also of note:** If you have assigned a menu to the Global Navigation theme location, the sticky navigation will include that as a dropdown menu to the right of the sticky nav menu links.
+**Also of note** - If you have assigned a menu to the Global Navigation theme location, the sticky navigation will include that as a dropdown menu to the right of the sticky nav menu links.

+**Alternate site name for sticky navigation** - If your Site Title is too long to display the entire title in the sticky header, the title will be truncated and appended with ellipses, e.g. "Midwestern Institute for News..."
+You can add an abbreviation or shorter Alternative site name here to take the place of the full Site Title.
+Also note that if you upload a 100px-tall Sticky Header Logo in Appearance > Theme Options > Theme Images, the logo will display in the sticky header instead of the Site Title.

 **Menu Options**